 India is a land of culture and diversity and we love to celebrate occasions and festivals big time.
 Therefore, we as a country are blessed with festivals of different types, each having its own significance and importance.
 We have diverse festivals for different seasons of the year and then a diverse number of holidays for those festivals.
 Also, these festive day-offs are different from national holidays, as national holidays are mandatory offs.
 Therefore, this makes it a complex task for HR professionals to plan the holiday calendar for their employees.

-HR professionals can check the list of national holidays in India 2021 and plan the leave policies well in advance.
-Besides central government gazetted holidays, you may also check the compulsory holidays for private companies in India before releasing the leave policy on your HR software portal.
+It is part of the HR’s duty to make yearly holiday policies for companies at the start of a financial year.
+Therefore, while setting these holiday policies for companies, referring to the respective year’s holiday calendar released by the government is imperative.
+HR professionals can check the list of national holidays in India 2023 and plan the leave policies well in advance.
+Besides central government-gazetted holidays, you may also check the compulsory holidays for private companies in India before releasing the leave policy on your HR software portal.

 Moreover, let’s talk about the difference between restricted and national holidays.

 There are three national holidays in India.
 Therefore, annually, the country commemorates Republic Day on January 26th, Independence Day on August 15th, and Gandhi Jayanti on October 2nd.

 All national holidays are compulsory holidays for private companies in India.

 A restricted holiday is one that is discretionary, and it is up to the employee to decide whether or not to take leave on that specific day.

 Restricted holidays are also called ‘Optional Holidays’ and are not compulsory holidays for private companies in India.
 In general, holiday policies for companies may include a number of restricted holidays.
 However, employees are only permitted to choose from a list of optional holidays (with a maximum limit).